esmero/archipelago-deployment-live/README.md

 ### Step 6.
 Users and initial Content.

-After installation is done (may take a few) you can install initial users:
+After installation is done (may take a few) you can install initial users and assign them roles:

 ```SHELL
 docker exec -ti esmero-php bash -c 'drush ucrt demo --password="demo"; drush urol metadata_pro "demo"'
 docker exec -ti esmero-php bash -c 'drush ucrt jsonapi --password="jsonapi"; drush urol metadata_api "jsonapi"'
 ````

-Before ingesting the base content we need to make sure we can access your JSON-API on your new setup domain.
-That means we need to change internal urls (https://esmero-web) to the new valid SSL driven ones.
-This is easy.
+Before ingesting the base content we need to make sure we can access your `JSON-API` on for your new domain.
+That means we need to change internal urls (`https://esmero-web`) to the new valid SSL driven ones.
+This is easy:

-On your host machine (no need to `docker exec` these ones) replace in the following command `your.domain.org` with the domain you setup in your `.env` file.
+On your host machine (no need to `docker exec` these ones), replace first in the following command `your.domain.org` with the domain you setup in your `.env` file.

 ```SHELL
  sed -i 's/http:\/\/esmero-web/https:\/\/your.domain.org/g' deploy.sh
  sed -i 's/http:\/\/esmero-web/https:\/\/your.domain.org/g' update_deployed.sh
 ```

-Now your deploy and `update_deployed.sh` are update and ready.
-Let's ingest some ADOs
+Now your `deploy.sh` and `update_deployed.sh` are update and ready.
+Let's ingest some Twig Templates, an AMI Set, menus and a Blocks.

 ```SHELL
 docker exec -ti esmero-php bash -c 'scripts/archipelago/deploy.sh'